mohamedmagdy12/CIRCUS-OF-PLATES/README.md

 at less time wins.
 # attached with the code:
 1- demo video of the project\
-2- pdf showing the uml of the project and design patterns used.
+2- pdf showing the uml of the project and used design patterns.